-Jeff: In 2009, while finishing my PhD, I completed my dissertation work on “Analyzing Leadership Styles of Incident Commanders."
+Dr. Jeff Fox PhD: In 2009, while finishing my PhD, I completed my dissertation work on “Analyzing Leadership Styles of Incident Commanders.”
 My decision to study this topic was based on three decades of being led and leading crisis responses.
 However, what prompted my decision to analyze crisis leadership were two major events those being 9/11 and Hurricane Katrina.
 Historically, I like to look at all the major wars we have been in and examine the various leadership styles of the civilian and military commanders during those times.

 On a micro level, I witnessed local events where some leaders failed to step up and others rose to the occasion.
 I have seen leaders extinguish proverbial fires and others create chaos and fan the flames only to spread the fire.

 JCH: Some say that while, yes, reading books and theories are important, there is nothing like real-world, hands-on experience to really learn something.
 What have your own experiences from your time in law enforcement taught you about effective crisis leadership?

 Dr. Jeff Fox PhD: First, I would agree with the question as stated.
 Texts, journal articles, and theories are all important and great but nothing can substitute for the real-life experience of being led or leading during a crisis.
 Of course, one can learn from other’s successes or failures as well.
 I always advocate learning from others experiences when possible.
 This is why debriefings and after-action reports are so important and valuable.
 Unfortunately, I probably learned more of what not to do than I did what to do in most of my experiences early on in my police career.
 Without getting too deep into the weeds here the main thing that is needed during a crisis is good management and leadership.
 Regardless of what leadership style a person may possess or use the last style that should be used is laissez-faire leadership during a crisis.
 The only thing worse is no leadership at all.